 Is your class ready to explore?
 School trips are our specialty!
-Hawaii Outdoors trips are perfect for year end/spring break school trips, Waldorf trips, Freshman experience week, Home School groups, or as an educational supplement to natural science classes.
-Teachers often find that a week of camping helps a class bond and makes the school year run more smoothly.
+Hawaii Outdoors trips are perfect for Waldorf Schools, year end/spring break school trips, Freshman experience week, Home School groups, or as an educational supplement to natural science classes.
+Teachers often find that a week of traveling helps a class bond and makes the school year run more smoothly.

 Waipio Valley Taro Farm / Waterfall Hikes

 Waipio Valley is a cultural treasure, and one of the most sacred places in the Islands.
 Known as the “Valley of the Kings,” it was once a flourishing community of Hawaiian royalty.
 A few families still live and farm in the rustic valley.
 They keep Hawaiian culture alive by harvesting traditional taro crops and making poi.
 We’re fortunate to be able to camp in the valley.
 Experience the history and culture of this place by learning from a local farmer and helping him work in his taro patch.
 We test our limits by climbing the challenging “Z-trail” for the best views of the valley and a rewarding dip in “Queen’s Bath.”
 Finally, we hike, climb and swim up a riverbed to incredible 1,300 ft.
 Hi’ilawe Falls.
 When it’s over, you won’t want to leave the valley!
 (1-3 days)